archana23csr1r06-star/Fingerprint-Template-security/README.md

   <summary><strong>Click to view description</strong></summary>

   <div style="max-height: 200px; overflow-y: auto; padding: 10px;">
-    A lightweight deep learning model, **MobileNet**, is used for extracting biometric features from fingerprint images.
+    A lightweight deep learning model, MobileNet, is used for extracting biometric features from fingerprint images.
 These features are then used for transformation and classification.
 The extracted features represent critical fingerprint patterns like ridges and minutiae.
   </div>

 </details>